-This tour includes several nights at a stunning lodge, which is situated among beautiful hills and valleys at the gateway to the unrivalled Yarra Valley wine region.
+This tour includes a 4* hotel nestled between Albert Park and Parkview St. Kilda Road, before we visit a stunning 4* lodge, situated among beautiful hills and valleys at the gateway to the unrivalled Yarra Valley wine region, where we stay for several nights.
 This hotel boasts its own restaurant and bar, both of which are known for showcasing local flavour.
 Expect comfort, modern facilities and genuine charm.

 The epicurean city of Melbourne is known for its thriving gastronomic scene.
 We will sample some terrific cuisine both on and off the barbecue while in Australia and the restaurants we eat at will range from properties that boast biodynamic, organic gardens to a multiple award-winning Victorian mansion-turned-hotel.

 The wonderful Yarra Valley is said to have put New World Chardonnay on the map and here we will enjoy many comparisons of this terrific varietal.
 Other wines we will taste include elegant Pinot Noirs, zippy Rieslings and the quirky alternative grapes that are being pioneered by these innovative, local-area winemakers.